SlyryD/Beta-Quest/README.md

 * Install the same toolchain used for TestRunnerSRL/OoT-Randomizer (described in [ASM/README.md](https://github.com/TestRunnerSRL/OoT-Randomizer/blob/Dev/ASM/README.md))

-* Run make in the src directory

-* Run build.py in the scripts directory to generate port-comp.z64 within the roms folder
+* Run `./scripts/build.py --compile-c` to generate port-comp.z64 within the roms folder

 ## What is this?